'Secret' lab is secret no more

 Coffin excavation lasted all summer and into the fall of 2017.
 Still the WT was the perfect location to bring students, host visitors and reporters…”just look for the building with the dogs,” I would tell people.
 As the coffins were excavated, the focus of the work at the WT became cleaning the remains, the next step in the lengthy process before analysis can begin.
 Again the WT was the perfect place where we could set up drying racks, wash indoors or outside when the weather was nice.

 Rutgers kindly extended the funding until May 2018, but at last the time had come to move out of the space.
-On May 12, 2018, we rented a U-Haul truck, packed up the boxes of remains, and transported them to TCNJ where the rest of the washing, photography, measuring, cataloging, and analysis will take place under the supervision of Dr. Jared Beatrice.
+On May 12, 2018, we packed up our equipment and transported all human remains to TCNJ where the rest of the washing, photography, measuring, cataloging, and analysis will take place under the supervision of Dr. Jared Beatrice.
 The WT has been good to us this past year and leaving is bitter-sweat, the end of this chapter of the project.